Rolleston, New Zealand: Education

 Rolleston College is the sole secondary school in Rolleston, with a roll of approximately students.
+The school operates on a multi-campus model, with years 9 to 11 at the Junior Campus (Campus Tuatahi) and years 12 to 13 at the Senior Campus (Campus Tuarua).
 It opened on 30 January 2017, initially taking only Year 9 students and adding year levels as the 2017 Year 9 cohort moved through; the school opened to all year levels (Years 9 to 13) in January 2021.
+The senior campus opened in February 2026.

 Prior to Rolleston College's opening, the nearest secondary school to Rolleston was Lincoln High School in Lincoln.